You are now leaving the Lilly Medical website

 When will insulin efsitora alfa become available?

-Insulin efsitora alfa is a once-weekly basal insulin currently being investigated for the treatment of patients with diabetes.1
+Insulin efsitora alfa is a once-weekly basal insulin currently being investigated for the treatment of patients with diabetes, and is not approved for clinical use.1

-Lilly has concluded that the benefit risk of efsitora is different in people with T2D compared to people with T1D.
+Lilly has concluded that the benefit-risk of efsitora differs in people with T2D compared to people with type 1 diabetes (T1D).
 At this time, Lilly has no plans to study efsitora further in people with T1D.

 Lilly’s autoinjector was used to administer fixed doses of efsitora in QWINT-1.
-Throughout the QWINT trials, efsitora was also administered using the Kwikpen, and we will continue to assess device options for commercialization.
-Lilly is excited about the potential to simplify insulin treatment for people with type 2 diabetes through a fixed-dose regimen similar to the well-established and accepted method of starting and titrating weekly incretin products.
+Throughout the QWINT trials, efsitora was also administered using the KwikPen®, and we will continue to assess device options for commercialization.
+Lilly is excited about the potential to simplify insulin treatment for people with T2D through a fixed-dose regimen similar to the well-established and accepted method of starting and titrating weekly incretin products.

 References